roeezolantz/BigDataInfraIQ/README.md

 ## Technical - Big Data

+### Architecture Task :
+Build an architecture of scalleable big data platform to store PBs of binary data that ingested and transformed(parsed and enriched) in realtime.

+### Background :
 1. Tell about 2~3 significant challenges that you faced and how you solved them (This will expose the level of the team he was part of, and how deep they dived into what they did)
 2. Describe (on a board) the data pipeline that you have build in your previous work
 	1. Batching VS Streaming?

+### Specific Needed Knowledge :
-3. Did you used any data stores rather than HDFS ? any DBs?
+1. Did you used any data stores rather than HDFS ? any DBs?
 	1. What was their use-cases?
 What data you stored in each one?
 	2. Why you choosed these specific tools?
 	3. How did you query these data stores? any unified tool like Presto?
-4. How familiar are you with Cloudera?
+2. How familiar are you with Cloudera?
 CDH, CM, CDF, SMM, CDP ?
-5. How familiar are you with the following concepts?
+3. How familiar are you with the following concepts?
 Tell if you used and how
 	1. Data Catalog
 	2. Data Governance
 	3. Schema Registry